themeteorchef/saas-stripe/saas-stripe-pt-2.md

 ```
 Really simple, but really powerful.
 Just like on the client, we call `Router.route()`, passing the _path_ of our server route `<current domain>/webhooks/stripe`.
 Before we look at the callback function we're passing, note that at the very end of our route declaration, we're setting the option `where` equal to `server`.
 By doing this we give our route ["full access to the NodeJS request and response objects."](https://github.com/EventedMind/iron-router/blob/devel/Guide.md#server-routing)

 Next, we pass a callback function with a few goodies.
 First, we take full advantage of our access to Node's `request` and `response` objects.
-Because we've done a bit of legwork and know that the bulk of the data we'll access will be in the `body` object of the data Stripe sends us, we just drill down to it by default.
+Because we've done a bit of legwork and know that the bulk of the data we'll access will be in the `body` object of the data Stripe sends us, we just drill down to it by default and assign it to a variable `request`.

-At the bottom of our function, we call to `this.response.statusCode` setting it to `200` (HTTP success code) and return a little message to Stripe via `this.response.end()`.
+At the bottom of our function, we call to `this.response.statusCode` setting it to `200` ([HTTP success code](http://en.wikipedia.org/wiki/List_of_HTTP_status_codes#2xx_Success)) and return a little message to Stripe via `this.response.end()`.
 What's the point of this?
 Imagine two robots sitting across from one another.
 One says "bleep blorp" and the other says nothing.
 What a jerk, Robot #2.
 By sending a `statusCode` back to Stripe (notice: _our server_ is responding to _Stripe's server_) along with a message, we're letting Stripe know that we heard it ok.
-This way the webhook succeeds and Stripe goes on its merry way.
+This way the webhook succeeds and Stripe goes on its merry way. _Bleep blorp_, indeed.

 How about this `switch(request.type)`, though?
 That's the juicy part.
 This is where we actually _do something_ with the data Stripe is sending us.
 We use a `switch` function here because Stripe sends [a _crap load_ of webhooks](https://stripe.com/docs/api#event_types) by default (notice that in the screenshot above you can specify _which_ webhooks you want sent to you).
-What this is doing is looking at the value of `request.type` (equivalent to `this.request.body.type`) and then deeciding which function to fire.
+What this is doing is looking at the value of `request.type` (equivalent to `this.request.body.type`) and then deciding which function to fire.
 What's with this pattern?

 Each webhook that we respond to from Stripe is responsible for some sort of action in our application.
 For our demo and as an example, we're going to update our customer's subscription information in our database whenever we receive the `customer.subscription.updated` event from Stripe.
-Simplifying this down to a switch that calls a remote function (i.e. in another file) keeps this part of our UI neat and tidy.
-Don't worry, we've got a message [waiting for us elsewhere](http://youtu.be/WKGRE7DlB8I?t=37s)!
+Simplifying this down to a switch that calls a remote function (i.e. in another file) keeps this part of our code neat and tidy.
+Don't worry, we've got our messiness [waiting for us elsewhere](http://youtu.be/WKGRE7DlB8I?t=37s)!

 <div class="note">
   <h3>A quick note</h3>